 When it comes to fruit juice, there is really only one debate that matters: pulp or no pulp?
 And this never comes to light more than when orange juice is on the menu.

 Personally, I prefer smooth orange juice, I don’t enjoy the pulp.

 Pulp or no pulp, the big debate continues.

 I personally like my orange juice smooth.
 I just think it tastes better and it goes down better – it’s better all-round!

-But is it healthier?
+But is OJ pulp good for you and is it healthier?

 If you find yourself having a large, meaty breakfast, then having orange juice with pulp will help you digest it better.
-However, if you normally have a light breakfast in the morning, then no pulp orange juice will do just fine.
+However, if you normally have a light breakfast in the morning, then no pulp juice will do just fine.

 If you’re prone to blood sugar spikes or you have diabetes, then orange juice with pulp is the one for you.
-The pulp balances and absorbs sugar, which will be good for you.
+The orange pulp balances and absorbs sugar, which will be good for you.
 It’ll also leave you feeling fuller for slightly longer.